From scaled European model to U.S. category leadership

 Reframing the company

-Dolead wasn’t an agency, a marketplace, a media network, or a SaaS tool.
+Dolead was not an agency, a marketplace, a media network, or a SaaS tool.

-It was a performance-guaranteed, industrialized acquisition engine, delivered as a managed service with predictable economics.
+It was a performance-guaranteed, industrialised acquisition engine delivered as a managed service with predictable economics.

 So Tyos created one.